Duties of an Administrative Assistant

 Learn about the education and preparation needed to become an administrative assistant.
 Get a quick view of the requirements as well as details about job duties and specializations to find out if this is the career for you.

 Administrative assistants provide office support to executives, managers and other professionals.
 Assistants may work in a variety of settings from distribution centers to law firms.
 Assistants often work from a desk and use a computer and the Internet throughout the course of their day.

+Administrative assistants perform clerical duties in nearly every industry.
+Some administrative assistants, like those in the legal industry, may be more specialized than others.
 Most administrative assistant duties revolve around managing and distributing information within an office.
 This generally includes answering phones, taking memos and maintaining files.
 Administrative assistants may also be in charge of sending and receiving correspondence, as well as greeting clients and customers.